SiddharthaRathor/SiddharthaRathor/README.md

 ## Hi there 👋
+I'm Siddharth Rathor.
+Coding is an interesting extravaganza.
+Well versed in Python, Java, C/C++, HTML, CSS, JavaScript.
+Interested in working on AI-based projects currently.

+Everything is for the record.
 <!--
 **SiddharthaRathor/SiddharthaRathor** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.